 Hot, steamy noodles.
 So ready to eat!

 I love these noodles and make them often.
 Once you see how easy it is to prepare, I hope you'll be making it often as well.
 It's also randomly impressive heheh ^_^

 A friend was at our home one day and ending up stay longer than expected.
 I pulled together this dish for lunch in 15 minutes, and man it hit the spot!
 We were both super satisfied.

 Ants Climbing A Tree / Ma Yi Shang Shu

-This is a Chinese dish (it's a famous Sichuan dish) and the original name is Ma Yi Shang Shu.
+This is a popular Chinese dish and the original name is Ma Yi Shang Shu.
 In the US, this dish is better known as Ants Climbing A Tree.

 It's a dish made from vermicelli noodles (aka glass noodles) with ground pork and green onions.
 The flavor comes from a mix of ginger, garlic, soy sauce, and doubanjiang (spicy fermented bean paste, more on this below).

-All you need is some chicken stock (or water if you don't have stock) to bring it all together.
+All you need is some chicken stock to bring it all together.

 This is not a soup dish, and it's not a fried noodle dish.
 It's somewhere in the middle.
 The noodles are warming, steamy, and satisfies to the core.
 It's an incredibly comforting noodle dish.